 Transfer: UC; CSU Gen. Ed.
 Area B2, B3; IGETC Area 5B The student will discover the elegance of nature while examining the basic structural and functional components of living organisms.
-This course includes both lecture and interactive, hands-on lab activities provided in a modern science teaching facility.
-LR each week.
+This course includes both lecture and lab activities provided in a modern science teaching facility.
+This course meets the General Education Requirement for Lab Science.
+LR